The Question You Were Born to Ask

 “Why am I here?”

-And when the Divine failed to intervene with an answer, I figured that even God had deserted me.
+When the Divine failed to intervene with an answer, I figured that even God had deserted me.
 So I headed back to my hotel room for another night of staring at the ceiling.

 For two decades I asked myself that same question whenever my dreams went south.
 And just like on that night in Cotonou, there were no immediate flashes of insight, just a seemingly open-ended question in search of a solution.

-If you believe that you were meant to do more with your life, ask yourself the question.
+So if you believe that you were meant to do more with your life, ask yourself the question.
 And if all you hear is crickets, understand that the answer may not come in “your time,” but it will come at the right time, so keep asking the question.
 Because it’s true what the Buddha said, “When the student is ready, the teacher will appear.”